daveabrock/daveabrock.github.io/_drafts/dotnet-stacks-8.markdown

 I've been writing a lot about C# 9 lately. *No, seriously: a lot.* This week I went a little nuts with three posts: I talked about [records](https://daveabrock.com/2020/07/06/c-sharp-9-deep-dive-records), [pattern matching](https://daveabrock.com/2020/07/06/c-sharp-9-pattern-matching), and [top-level programs](https://daveabrock.com/2020/07/09/c-sharp-9-top-level-programs).
 I've been learning a ton, which is always the main goal, but what's really interesting is how C# is starting to blur the lines between object-oriented and functional programming.
 Throughout the years, we've seen some FP concepts visit C#, but I feel this release is really kicking it up a notch.

 In the not-so-distant past, discussing FP and OO meant putting up with silly dogmatic arguments that they have to be mutually exclusive.
 It isn't hard to understand why: traditional concepts of OO constructs are grouping data and behavior (state) in single mutable objects, and FP draws a hard line between data and behavior in the name of purity and minimizing side effects (immutability by default).

-What works best for you?
-As any expensive consultant will tell you: *it depends.* On your requirements.
-On your use cases.
-Do you want immutability or mutability by default?
-There are definitely cases where you want to be flexible on both.
+So, typically as a .NET developer, this left you with two choices: C#, .NET's flagship language, or F#, a wonderful functional language that is concise (no curlies or semi-colons and great type inference), convenient (functions as first-class objects), and has default immutability.

-So, as it goes, you've got two choices in .NET: C#, the flagship .NET language, and F#, a wonderful functional language.
-Let's look at a blog post from a few years ago that [maps C# concepts to F# concepts](https://devblogs.microsoft.com/dotnet/get-started-with-f-as-a-c-developer/).
+However, this is no longer a binary choice.
+For example, let's look at a blog post from a few years ago that [maps C# concepts to F# concepts](https://devblogs.microsoft.com/dotnet/get-started-with-f-as-a-c-developer/).

 - **C#/OO has variables, F#/FP has immutable values**.
 C# 9 init-only properties and records bring that ability to C#.
 - **C# has statements, F# has expressions**.
-C# 8 introduced switch expressions and enhanced pattern matching, and has more expressions littered throughout the language now
+C# 8 introduced switch expressions and enhanced pattern matching, and has more expressions littered throughout the language now.
 - **C# has objects with methods, F# has types and functions**.
 C# 9 records are also blurring the line in this regard.

-So here we are, just years after wondering if F# will ever take over C#, we see things illustrating the exact opposite: [will C# replace F#](https://www.compositional-it.com/news-blog/will-csharp-replace-fsharp/)?
+So here we are, just years after wondering if F# will ever take over C#, we see people wondering the exact opposite as Isaac Abraham asks: [will C# replace F#](https://www.compositional-it.com/news-blog/will-csharp-replace-fsharp/)?
+(Spoiler alert: no.)

-In the end, your choice might not boil down to functional programming at all.

-Soon, I'll be interviewing Phillip Carter, the PM for F# at Microsoft.
+There is definitely pushback in the community from C# 8 purists, to which I say: *why not both?* You now have the freedom to "bring in" the value of functional programming, while doing it in a familiar language.
+You can bring in these features, along with C#'s compatibility.
+These changes will not break the language.
+And if they don't appeal to you, you don't have to use them.
+(Of course, mixing FP and OO in C# is not always graceful and is definitely worth mentioning.)

+This isn't a C# vs F# rant, but it comes down to this: is C# with functional bits "good enough" because of your team's skillset, comfort level, and OO needs?
+Or do you need a clean break, and immutability by default?
+As for me, I enjoy seeing these features gradually introduced.
+For example, C# 9 records allow you to build immutable structures but the language isn't imposing this on you for all your objects.
+You need to opt in.

+A more nuanced question to ask is: will C#'s functional concepts ever overpower the language and tilt the scales in FP's direction?
+Soon, I’ll be interviewing Phillip Carter (the PM for F# at Microsoft) and am curious to hear what he has to say about it.
 Any questions?
-Let me know soon and I'll be sure to include them.
+Let me know soon and I’ll be sure to include them.

 ## The .NET Foundation nominees are out